-On December 30, 2002, through our wholly owned subsidiary Walker Comm Merger Corp., we acquired all of the outstanding common stock of Walker Comm, Inc. The aggregate consideration paid by WPCS for the entire equity interest in Walker Comm was approximately \$5,113,000.
-As a result of and at the effective time of the merger, all of the issued and outstanding shares of common stock, par value \$1.00 per share, of Walker Comm were exchanged for aggregate merger consideration consisting of \$500,000 in cash and our common stock with a value of approximately \$4,574,000, or 2,486,000 shares valued at \$1.84 per share.
-Based on the net assets acquired of Walker Comm, we recognized goodwill of approximately \$3,762,000.
-Subsequently on that date, Walker Comm
+On December 30, 2002, we acquired all of the outstanding common stock of Walker Comm, Inc. The acquisition of Walker gives us the ability to provide specialty communication systems to our customers along with strengthening our project management capabilities.
+For the six months ended October 31, 2003, the acquisition of Walker increased our revenue approximately \$5.8 million as compared to the same period in the prior year.
+The aggregate consideration we paid for Walker was approximately \$5,113,000.
+To complete the merger, all of the issued and outstanding shares of common stock of Walker were exchanged for aggregate merger consideration consisting of \$500,000 in cash and our common stock with a value of approximately \$4,574,000, or 2,486,000 shares valued at \$1.84 per share based on the average value of our common stock as of a few days before and after the merger was announced.
+Based on the net assets acquired of Walker, we recognized goodwill of approximately \$3.8 million.